Brujeria (band): Hiatus and projects (2002–2006)

-Reunion and Pocho Aztlan (2007–present)
+Reunion, Pocho Aztlan, Esto Es Brujeria and deaths (2007–present)

 After several years on hiatus, and internal problems, Brujeria reformed in 2007 and decided it was time to return to the scene.
 Juan Brujo (vocals), Pat Hoed (second vocals), Jeff Walker (bass), Shane Embury (guitar) and Adrian Erlandsson (drums) started a new tour called "Weapon of Change Tour".
 Lasting from February 21 to December 15, the band performed in England, Italy, Spain, France, Germany, the United States, Mexico, Colombia, Argentina, Brazil, Peru, Chile, and Ecuador.
 Between April and June 2008, Brujeria returned to Europe to play some concerts as an extension of the "Weapon of Change Tour", including dates at SWR MetalFest XI in Barroselas (Portugal), again Viña Rock (Albacete, Spain) and in Kobetasonik, a rock festival that takes place in the Basque Country (Spain).
 In November and December of that year, the band began another tour called "Accept No Imitations Tour".
 Brujeria played at the 10th annual Maryland Death Fest in May 2012.

 They performed a world tour between 2007 and 2008.
 In an interview in June 2009, bassist Shane Embury stated that the band's fourth studio album was going to be released that year, and that it could be released by the band itself.
 In October 2014, they signed with indie giant Nuclear Blast for an album in 2015.
 On July 1, 2016, the band announced that they would finally release their fourth studio album Pocho Aztlan on September 16.
 The album is their first in sixteen years, and their first to feature Hongo Jr., El Cynico, El Sangron and Cuernito.

-Since the release of Pocho Aztlan, Brujeria has continued to tour regularly and released a series of one-off singles, including two anti-Trump songs "Viva Presidente Trump!" and "Amaricon Czar" (in 2016 and 2019 respectively), and "COVID-666" in 2020.
-The band has been working on new material as of February 2022.
+Since the release of Pocho Aztlan, Brujeria has continued to tour regularly and released a series of one-off singles, including two anti-Trump songs "Viva Presidente Trump!" and "Amaricon Czar" (in 2016 and 2019 respectively), and "Covid-666" in 2020.
+The band had been working on new material by February 2022.
+On July 14, 2023, the band released their first single from their new album Esto Es Brujeria called "Mochado".
+The album was released on September 15.

+Pinche Peach died of heart failure on July 17, 2024, at the age of 57.
+On September 18, 2024, it was announced in a post from the band's Instagram account that Juan Brujo died that morning, at the age of 61, due to a heart attack he had experienced on September 16, 2024, while taking a day off from their tour with Gwar.
+The band has since continued without Lepe.